alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

 ## Description

-Sample code to show how to query cloudwatch log and Athena to retrieve the ports used for a specific ENI in AWS.
+Sample code to show how to query cloudwatch log and Athena to retrieve the source ports used for a specific ENI in AWS.

-It will then attempt to come up with a set of port ranges - this can serve as a base to create CIDR for your security groups
+It will then attempt to come up with a set of port ranges and individual ports that will cover all those source ports - this can serve as a base to create CIDR for your security groups.

+In an ideal world, we should always try to restrict the number of ports left open within a security groups.
+However, there could be cases where this is ends up as a difficult task to accomplish and we need to compromise between the number of inbound rules vs the number of open ports.

+This script implements an algorithm that will attempt to give you an optimized result..

 Requires : Adequate role / permission to query AWS cloudwatch logs and/or Athena